 What if I want to withdraw my application or don’t pass one of the phases of the hiring process?

 If for whatever reason you would like to withdraw from the process at any time, please just let us know.
 This does not disqualify you from reapplying in the future.
-If you do not pass one of the phases of the hiring process, for example if you do not pass the CritiCall computer test, you are welcome to reapply and retake the test during the next process.
-You need only to go online to www.henricojobs.com during the next application acceptance period and again submit your application.
+If you do not pass one of the phases of the hiring process, for example if you do not pass the CritiCall computer test, you are welcome to reapply and retake the test during the next open application process at henrico.us/jobs (Keyword: Police).

 Any other questions?

-Please contact Police Personnel at (804) 501-4806.
-Or, if you prefer, please submit this short form for more information.
+You may also call the Police Personnel Unit at (804) 501-4806, or, if you prefer, submit this short form for more information.